bcgsc/mavis/docs/source/theory.rst

     :width: 100%

     Flanking read pair evidence for a deletion event. the read pairs will have a larger than expected fragment size when mapped to the reference genome because in the mutant genome they are closer together, owing to the deletion event.
-(B1) the first breakpoint which has a left orientation (B2) the second breakpoint which has a right orientation.
+(B1) The first breakpoint which has a left orientation.
+(B2) The second breakpoint which has a right orientation.
 Both breakpoints would be on the positive strand (assuming that the input is stranded) which means that the first read in the pair would be on the positive strand and the second read in the pair would be on the negative/reverse strand.